Skip to content

 When the cloister is open for the season, walk through to the damp north-facing wall where you will find a collection of ferns with their fine foliage.

-In the spring and summer months, stroll through the mown paths of the Parkland, which in the 18th century was part of a fantastic water garden with wide paths and views to and from the Abbey.
-Only the pond remains.
-Today the Parkland celebrates Fox Talbot's interest in astronomy with paths and clearings cut to resemble the solar system.
+In the spring and summer months, stroll through the mown paths of the parkland, which in the 18th century was part of a fantastic water garden with wide paths and views to and from the Abbey.
+Today, only the pond remains.
 In spring make your way through yellow sea of buttercups, giving way to the long grasses of summer, and find the sun sculpture in the centre.

 The parkland is closed for winter due to the potential for flooding.